7 Women on Job-Hunting and Getting Hired While Pregnant

 NEW MOM explores the brilliant, terrible, wonderful, confusing realities of first-time motherhood.
 It’s for anybody who wants to be a new mom, is a new mom, was a new mom, or wants really good reasons to never be a new mom.

 “Well, now I’m stuck at my job,” my friend texted, along with a photo of her positive pregnancy test.
-She’d planned to jump, but now she felt trapped.
+She’d planned to leave within the year, but now felt trapped.

-Although it’s illegal to discriminate based on pregnancy, many women I spoke to for this piece feared that showing up to an interview while visibly pregnant, or even asking about maternity policies, would affect an employer’s hiring decision.
+How hard is it to get a new job while pregnant?
+Although it’s illegal to discriminate based on pregnancy, many women I spoke to for this piece feared that showing up to an interview with a visible belly, or even asking about maternity policies, would affect an employer’s hiring decision.
 Many also worried that a pregnancy could put them at a disadvantage while negotiating salary, owing to unconscious (or conscious) bias on a potential employer’s part.

 Timing a pregnancy — or a job switch — is never convenient.
-Considering that the median tenure of American employees is 4.2 years per job, there’s a decent chance those two events might coincide, and there’s no right or wrong way to handle it.
+However, considering that the median tenure of American employees is 4.2 years per job, there’s a decent chance those two events might coincide at some point, and there’s no right or wrong way to handle it.
 I spoke to seven women who got hired while expecting, with drastically different experiences.

 Emily, 32, branding executive